Cenitex operates under the Victorian Government Purchasing Board (VGPB) supply policy framework, following formal

 The annual Procurement Activity Plan gives suppliers an indication of likely procurement needs.
 The 2021-22 plan is current as of 30 September 2021.

 Cenitex may be approached by the market with an unsolicited proposal.
 This is an approach by a person or business with an offer for Cenitex outside of any formal approach to the market by Cenitex for the supply of specific goods or services.
 Unsolicited proposals will be forwarded to the General Manager - Finance & Procurement.
-The proposal will be registered and forwarded to the relevant Category Manager for assessment in consultation with relevant business units.
+The proposal will be registered and forwarded to the Strategic Procurement team for assessment in consultation with relevant business units.

 Cenitex’s complaints management framework demonstrates the organisation’s commitment to fair dealing and probity, and gives suppliers surety that there is a mechanism in place to raise concerns about a particular procurement activity.